This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 - Usefulness

 “The most convincing way of disputing a negative belief is to show that it is factually incorrect.
-Much of the time you will have facts on your side, since pessimistic reactions to adversity are so often overreactions.
+You will often have facts on your side since pessimistic reactions to adversity are often overreactions.
 You adopt the role of a detective and ask, “What is the evidence for this belief?”” – Martin Seligman

 For alternatives, you’re looking for alternatives to your negative beliefs.